Continuous-time weakly self-avoiding walk on $\mathbb{Z}$ has strictly monotone escape speed: Two-point function, susceptibility and correlation length

-(ii) $\|Q\|$ is a simple eigenvalue of $Q$, and there exists an eigenvector with eigenvalue $\|Q\|$ that is continuous and strictly positive everywhere. \end{lemma}
+\item[(ii)] The operator norm $\|Q\|$ is a simple, isolated eigenvalue of $Q$, and there exists an eigenvector with eigenvalue $\|Q\|$ that is continuous and strictly positive everywhere. \end{enumerate} \end{lemma}

-\emph{Proof. } (i) We use the Taylor series $I_0(z) = \sum_{m=0}^\infty \frac{1}{ m! m!} (\frac z 2)^{2m}$.
+\begin{proof} (i) We use the Taylor series $I_0(z) = \sum_{m=0}^\infty \frac{1}{ m! m!} (\frac z 2)^{2m}$.
 For any $f$, we have because $\sqrt{p}$ is real for real $\nu$.

 (ii) Since $Q$ is compact and self-adjoint, one of $\pm\|Q\|$ is an eigenvalue \cite[Lemma 6.5]{SteinRealAnalysis}.
-Since eigenvalues must be non-negative by part (i), we know $\|Q \|$ is an eigenvalue.
-Since any eigenvalue of $Q$ must be less than $\| Q\|$ in absolute value, we get the spectral radius $r(Q) = \|Q\|$.
+Since eigenvalues must be non-negative by part (i), $\norm Q$ must be an eigenvalue.
+It is isolated by compactness.
+Also, since any eigenvalue of $Q$ must have magnitude less than the operator norm, the spectral radius $r(Q)$ equals $\norm Q$.

-Now we use a Krein--Rutman theorem for irreducible operators \cite[Theorem 1.5]{chang2020spectral} (also see references therein).
+We use a Krein--Rutman theorem for irreducible operators on Banach lattices \cite[Theorem~1.5]{chang2020spectral} (also see references therein).
 Krein--Rutman theorems are generalizations of the Perron--Frobenius theorem for entrywise positive matrices.
-Once we check the hypotheses of \cite[Theorem 1.5]{chang2020spectral}, we can conclude that the spectral radius $r(Q) = \|Q\|$ is a simple eigenvalue of $Q$, and there exists an eigenvector $h$ that is a so-called quasi-interior point of the (non-negative) cone.

-We are in the setting where the Banach lattice is $X=L^2[0, \infty)$ and the cone $P\subset X$ is the set of non-negative functions.
-By (ii) in the third paragraph before \cite[Theorem 1.5]{chang2020spectral}, in our setting, a function $h$ is a quasi-interior point of the cone if and only if $\langle f, h \rangle > 0$ for all nonzero, non-negative $f$, which happens if and only if $h$ itself is nonzero and non-negative.
-For the eigenvector $h$, we have so $h$ is continuous.
-Since the kernel $k_0(t,s)$ is strictly positive for all $t,s$ and $h$ is nonzero and non-negative, the equation implies $h$ is strictly positive everywhere.
+Since $X = L^2[0, \infty)$ is a Banach lattice equipped with the cone $P$ of non-negative functions, once we verify that $Q(P) \subset P$ and that $Q$ is ideal-irreducible and compact, by \cite[Theorem~1.5]{chang2020spectral} we will learn that $r(Q) = \norm Q$ is a \emph{simple} eigenvalue, with an eigenvector $h$ that is a quasi-interior point of the cone.
+By (ii) in the third paragraph before \cite[Theorem~1.5]{chang2020spectral}, $h$ is a quasi-interior point of $P$ if and only if $\langle f, h \rangle > 0$ for all nonzero $f \ge 0$, which happens if and only if $h$ is strictly positive everywhere.
+Moreover, since